tmscer/Trajectory3D/README.md

 * 3D and 2D displat of Parabolic and Spiral trajectory falling on a plane
 * Complete control over the input values
 * Screenshot saving
-* Detailed window that shows how the properties of the trajectories chang over time
+* Detailed window that shows how the properties of the trajectories change over time

 # code in vis3dtraj.actors
 This code can be used  separatedly to model trajectories